sachinp97/jenkins-python3/README.md

 Jenkins Image with Python3 on jenkins-alpine
 ---------------------------------------------------

-Dockerfile for Jenkins with python3 on jenkins linux alpine with basic python core libraries.
+Dockerfile for Jenkins with python3 based on jenkins linux alpine with additions of basic python core libraries.

 Building the image
 ----------------------